Serving all of New Jersey & Pennsylvania including Philadelphia

 Bed Sore Lawyer Practicing in NJ and PA

-Brian P. Murphy is an experienced nursing home abuse attorney licensed in New Jersey and Pennsylvania.
+Brian P. Murphy is an experienced nursing home abuse attorney and bed sore lawyer, licensed in New Jersey and Pennsylvania.
 He has successfully represented many elderly residents subjected to bed sores.
 Mr. Murphy handles cases throughout New Jersey and Pennsylvania.
 If your loved one has developed a bed sore, take immediate action.
 Contact Brian P. Murphy for a free consultation.

 - Abington Bed Sore Attorney